 Each year, we host a weeklong intensive course designed with pastors (both aspiring and current) in mind.
-This year, Dr. Joel Wood (DMin, Reformed Presbyterian Theological Seminary) of the Reformed Presbyterian Church of North America will guide us through the book of Job from the perspective of a veteran biblical counselor.
+For Summer 2020, Dr. Timothy Z. Witmer (DMin, Reformed Theological Seminary) of St. Stephen Reformed Church (PCA) will guide us through a graduate-level exploration of his book, The Shepherd Leader.

 How to Register

 Spots are available for purchase.
 For information on how to register, please contact Mrs. Kathleen Curto (Registrar) at firstname.lastname@example.org or call the Seminary at 864.322.2717.